Sookshmadarshini

 Sookshmadarshini is a 2024 Indian Malayalam-language mystery comedy-thriller film directed by M. C. Jithin, written by Libin T.B and Athul Ramachandran.
 Produced by Happy Hours Entertainments and AVA Productions, it stars Nazriya Nazim and Basil Joseph alongside Akhila Bhargavan, Pooja Mohanraj and Merin Philip in the supporting roles.
 The film revolves around Priyadarshini and her friends, who sets out to track down the whereabouts of Manuel, a bakery owner who has recently returned to their neighborhood, with his mother Grace.

 The film was shot across Kerala, primarily Kolenchery, from May 2024 to August 2024.
 It has cinematography, editing and music by Sharan Velayudhan, Chaman Chacko and Christo Xavier respectively.

-Sookshmadarshini was released in theatres on 22 November 2024, to positive reviews from critics praising the script, humour, performances and direction and grossed ₹55 crore worldwide.
+Sookshmadarshini was released in theatres on 22 November 2024, to positive reviews from critics and grossed ₹55 crore worldwide.

 Plot

-Priyadarshini alias Priya, a homemaker on a desperate job-hunting, lives with her husband Anthony and their daughter Kani in a close-knit community.
-Priya and her neighbour Stephy, a single mother, do well in their technical interviews for the same company; concurrently, Manuel, who runs his father's business Grace Bakers, moves into their neighborhood with his widowed aged mother Grace.
-Though Manuel gets along well with all the neighbors, Priya believes that he is rather a shady person.
-Her suspicions indeed turn out to be true when he kills an monitor lizard and feeds it to his neighbors in a party under the guise of beef.
-His intention is to commit a crime with the help of his uncle Roy and his cousin Dr. John while Grace remains cloistered and avoids communication with any of the neighbors.
+Priyadarshini, a homemaker on a desperate job hunt, lives with her husband Anthony and their daughter Kani in a close-knit community.
+Priya and her neighbour Stephy, a single mother, perform well in their technical interviews for the same company.
+Manuel, who runs his father's business Grace Bakers, moves into their neighborhood with his widowed, aged mother Grace.
+Though Manuel gets along well with all the neighbors, Priya believes he is shady.
+Her suspicions turn out to be true when he kills an monitor lizard and feeds it to his neighbors at a party under the guise of beef.
+He intends to commit a crime with the help of his uncle Roy and his cousin Dr. John, while Grace remains cloistered and avoids communication with any of the neighbors.

-Amidst a party hosted on the account of Priya and Anthony's wedding anniversary, a minor fire accident occurs at Manuel's residence due to a clothes iron left switched on and Grace goes missing.
+At a party for Priya and Anthony's wedding anniversary, a minor fire accident occurs at Manuel's residence due to a clothes iron left on, and Grace goes missing.
 Manuel lodges a police complaint, and they eventually find Grace in a railway station.
-At this point of time, everyone discovers that Grace has been diagnosed with Alzheimer's, but Priya distrusts the claim since she has always seen Grace carrying out her daily chores efficiently and confides it with her friends Sulu and Asma.
-Meanwhile, Stephy grows close to Manuel and offers to take a day off on one day to look after Grace in Manuel's absence.
+At this point, everyone discovers that Grace has been diagnosed with Alzheimer's.
+Priya distrusts the claim because she has always seen Grace carrying out her daily chores efficiently and confides it with her friends Sulu and Asma.
+Meanwhile, Stephy grows close to Manuel and offers to take a day off to look after Grace in Manuel's absence.
 Before departing, Manuel makes a sedated mango juice for Grace and Stephy to execute their plan as per John's advice.
-Roy waits outside the residence for Grace and Stephy to fall unconscious so as to take her away, but Priya visits Grace to clear her suspicions.
+Roy waits outside the residence for Grace and Stephy to fall unconscious to take her away, but Priya visits Grace to clear her suspicions.
 Learning this, Manuel manipulates Anthony to task Priya with searching for a caretaker's contact urgently, clearing his way.
 Soon, Stephy sleeps due to sedation, and Roy covertly carries Grace out of the house in his car.
 She is claimed to have gone missing once again.